WXIA-TV: News operation

-WXIA presently broadcasts 33 hours, 25 minutes of locally produced newscasts each week (with 5 hours, 35 minutes each weekday, 3 1/2 hours on Saturdays and two hours on Sundays).
-It also produces a half-hour prime time newscast at 10 p.m. for sister station WATL, which competes with the longer-running hour-long 10 p.m. newscast on Fox-owned WAGA-TV.
+WXIA presently broadcasts 41 hours, 55 minutes of locally produced newscasts each week (with 7 hours, 5 minutes each weekday; 3 1/2 hours on Saturdays and three hours on Sundays).
+It also produces a half-hour prime time newscast at 10 p.m. and morning newscasts for sister station WATL; the 10 p.m. show competes with the longer-running hour-long newscast on Fox-owned WAGA-TV.
 The station's Doppler weather radar site is located west of Atlanta in far southern Cobb County, south-southwest of Mableton, on the south side of Interstate 20 not far west of Six Flags Over Georgia.

 The station began calling its newscasts News Watch in 1963 and began broadcasting news in color for the first time on March 20, 1967.
 From the early 1970s onward, channel 11's newscasts waged a spirited battle with WAGA for second place behind long-dominant WSB-TV.
 When WAGA switched to Fox in 1994, WXIA surged to become a solid runner-up, usually finishing well ahead of perennial third-place finisher WGCL-TV; however, by May 2009, WXIA's ratings had been surpassed by WGCL at noon and 11 p.m.
 The morning news program Today in Atlanta had experienced a 40% ratings drop, leaving them a very distant third behind the local morning shows on WSB and WAGA, and sometimes fourth behind WGCL.

 WXIA formerly had a partnership with The Weather Channel to use their weather forecasters and provide local weather forecasts (incidentally, NBCUniversal—which owns NBC through parent company Comcast, Atlanta's primary cable television provider—held a majority ownership stake in The Weather Channel until 2018).
 WXIA became the first Atlanta station to begin broadcasting its local newscasts in high definition on February 2, 2006.
 As part of the conversion to HD, a new HD-ready news set from Production Design Group, Ltd. was built and the station began using a new graphics package from Giant Octopus.